letscontrolit/ESPEasy/docs/source/Reference/Command.rst

 Plugins installed multiple times
 --------------------------------

-When 2 or more of the same plugins are installed, the commands supported by these plugins can be prefixed with ``[<TaskName>].`` (square brackets are optional) to address a specific instance.
-This requires the plugin names to be unique.
+In case 2 or more of the same plugins are installed, and you want to send a command to either of them, the commands supported by these plugins can be prefixed with ``[<TaskName>].`` or ``[<TaskNumber>].`` (square brackets are optional) to address a specific instance.
+This requires the plugin names to be unique (if the TaskName variant is used).

 Examples: